Agreements

 Enterprise agreements and other registered agreements apply until they are terminated or replaced.

 For more information about types of agreements, visit Fair Work Commission – About enterprise agreements.
+The Fair Work Commission (the Commission) is the national workplace relations tribunal.
+They review and approve all agreements.

 Find an agreement